burgreen/stack-proteus/README.md

 stack-proteus
 =============

-Files needed to build a Proteus software stack via Spack.
+Files needed to build a Proteus (python3 branch) software stack via Spack.

+NOTE: The OSX [clang-9.1] build process currently has a show-stopper hiccup while building `daetk`.

 Installation of files
 ---------------------